relevance/diametric/README.md

 ## Define an entity

-While a relational databse inserts a record, Diametric saves `Entity`.
+While a relational databse inserts a record, Diametric saves an `Entity`.
 To save data by Diametric, you need to define `Entity` first.
 Defining entities loosely corresponds to defining database tables.